benskia/Lesher/README.md

 # Thresher

-Manage Lenovo battery thresholds using power_supply class on Linux.
+Manage battery thresholds using power_supply class on Linux.
 List, create, and delete charging profiles.
 Get the current health of each battery as a percentage remaining of the battery's full-charge design specification.

 * [Install](#install)
 * [Usage](#usage)